hpsaturn/hpsaturn.github.io/_posts/2024-12-09-espcoredump-platformio-arduino.md

 In this command, -p specifies the USB port to which your device is connected, and the build directory corresponds to your env:xxxx declaration in your PlatformIO ini file.

-And the output could contains the complete information of the exception and the coredump information like this:
+Finishing, the output would contains the complete information of the exception and the core dump information, like this:

 ```cpp
 espcoredump.py v1.12.0